 Here’s the interesting part: the minimum wage was set to provide workers a “fair wage” for their labor.
 Unfortunately, the rallying cry has been that the current minimum wage (if State decides to follow the national guideline) STILL keeps a family in poverty.

 But where does it say that the minimum wage is designed for families?
 It doesn’t.
-If the current minimum wage of $7.25 applies to both a husband and wife who work, that would bring $14.50 per hour into a household, translating to $29,000 per year, which is slightly above the poverty level for a family of 5 (currently $28,410.
-Source: https://www.parkviewmc.com/app/files/public/1484/2016-Poverty-Level-Chart.pdf.
-Accessed 3.9.2019).
-The minimum wage is designed for individual “workers.”
+While some states have enacted higher minimum wage legislation, the current federal law still says minimum wage is $7.25 per hour.
+Apply that to both a husband and wife who work, that would bring $14.50 per hour into a household, translating to $29,000 per year, which is slightly above the poverty level for a family of 4, which is currently $26,500 (Source: https://aspe.hhs.gov/topics/poverty-economic-mobility/poverty-guidelines/prior-hhs-poverty-guidelines-federal-register-references/2021-poverty-guidelines).
+Three years ago, $29,000 per year was a little above the poverty level for a family of 5 ($28,410), which has now increased to $31,040.
+The minimum wage was not designed for families; it is intended to be for the individual worker.

 While it can be argued that the minimum wage needs to change, the conversation also needs to change.
 Education provides individuals the opportunity to advance.
 The “hope” is that individuals that do so will be able to provide for their families.
-The conversation says nothing about being able to raise a family, since, if it did, would mean that the government would have to support the concept of a family…which is something that is constantly being redefined by the government.
+The conversation says nothing about being able to raise a family, since, if it did, would mean that the government would have to support the concept of a family…which is something that is constantly being redefined.